billynoodle/cursor-auto-rules-agile-workflow/.ai/epics/epic-1/stories/story-2/story-2a.story.md

 - Custom CSS is used for styling
 - Basic accessibility attributes are in place
 - All core functionality is working and tested
+- Comprehensive testing framework implemented with Jest and React Testing Library

 ### Current State
 - Assessment page is functional with working module navigation
 - Questions can be answered and progress is tracked
 - Module unlocking logic is implemented
-- Tests are passing for all current components
+- Tests are passing with 206 total tests across 17 test suites
+- Branch coverage at 75.96% (target: 80%)
+- Mock implementations standardized for Supabase client
+- Error handling and offline functionality tests in place

 ### Technical Context
 - React application using TypeScript